This shop has been compensated by Collective Bias, Inc. and Mazola® Corn Oil. All opinions are mine alone. #SimpleSwap #CollectiveBias

 Skinny Cajun Shrimp Fettuccine Alfredo

-1 pound of fettuccine pasta
+Pound of fettuccine pasta

-1 tablespoon of Mazola® Corn Oil
+Mazola® Corn Oil 1 tablespoon

 3 Tablespoons all-purpose flour